Resonaa/gfas/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest a new feature for gfas
+about: Suggest a new feature for gfas.
 title: ""
 labels: ""
 assignees: ""